whotwagner/simulty/README.md

 # Simulty

-Simulty is a very simple webapp-stress-tool.
+Simulty is a very simple webapp-stress-tool written in ruby.
 It reads random urls from a file and executes multiple get-requests simultaneously to them.

 ## Usage